khanhtc1202/my-stories-blog/source/_posts/verbal-regex-en.md

 ### Conclusion

 `VerbalExpressions` is not a replacement of `Regex`; but an easy way to write readable `Regex`.
 It can ease the pain of `Regex`, and actually make writing expressions fun again.
 But keep in mind that `Regex` still seem to be the best choice in some complicated cases.
-Finally,